DigixGlobal/react-ledger-container/README.md

 # React Ledger Container (WIP)

-⚠️  Currently only working with the *old* Ledger Nano firmware; will be updated to support both formats soon.
+⚠️  Currently only working with the 1.2+ Ledger firmware.

+❗️ Test suite hasn't been created yet, use with *extreme* cation!
+EIP155 implemented but not tested.

 ### React component that implements the [Ledger Wallet API](https://github.com/LedgerHQ/ledger-node-js-api).